Ochoco Mountains: Geology

 The Ochoco Mountains in central Oregon form the western end of the Blue Mountains.
 The Blue Mountains are not a single cohesive range, but rather a complex of ranges and inter-mountain basins and valleys that extend from southeast Washington into central Oregon, ending near Prineville.
 The Ochoco portion of the province is part of a wide uplifted plateau made of rocks from the Permian, Triassic, and Jurassic periods (300 to 200 million years old) that were transported by the Pacific Plate and accreted in the late Mesozoic era (about 100 million years ago) as part of a vast shallow sea, then slowly uplifted by volcanic eruptions during the Eocene epoch (50 to 37 million years ago) to form the Clarno Formation.
 From 37 to 17 million years ago, eruptions in the western Cascade Range spread ash across eastern Oregon, forming the John Day Formation.
 From 17 to 14 million years ago, major volcanic eruptions covered much of the province with basalt flows, creating the Columbia River Basalt Group.
 Since then, continued faulting and uplift has resulted in a deeply eroded landscape.
-Steins Pillar is an excellent example of this erosion.
+Steins Pillar, known colloquially as The Big One, is an excellent example of this erosion.

 During the Eocene epoch, central Oregon volcanoes deposited layers of lava and ash up to 1000 ft thick over the area that is now the Ochoco Mountains.
 Large mudflows called lahars were also common during that period.
 These mudflows often covered and preserved the plants and animals, resulting in fossil beds.
 Today, fossils of prehistoric trees, fruits, nuts, and flowers can be found in the Ochoco Mountains along with fossilized animals including horses, camels, rhinoceros, and hippopotami.